willstepp/writings/hunger/hunger.md

 She smiled and they sat together for awhile.
 Mika was happy she was here.
 He looked at all the people and for the first time that evening understood that it was love that had brought them together and that it was something not to take for granted.
 And he felt it himself and no longer wanted to be alone.

 The elders of the tribe then gathered around the fire and the people gathered around them and sat on the ground.
 Mika and Leoti came closer and found a place next to the others.
-Then, in turn, each of the village elders told stories about Sakima the shaman.
+Then, in turn, each of the village elders told stories about Sakima the medicine man.
 As he listened Mika was filled with such pride at the things they said.
 Half of the stories he had never heard before.

 At last Kulsathee rose from his spot in the center of the group of elders, a large rotund man the same age as his father.
 He was what they called the *Chief of Peace* and had been the leader of the tribe ever since before Mika was born.
 There were deep lines in his face and when he smiled, which he did often, the lines grew deeper still, like bunched up leather.